EricPogueExampleCode-Web/introductions-2024/README.md

 Note that the initial prompt was challenging to craft and required several iterations before ChatGPT responded with a solid response.

+# ChatGPT Prompt Number 2
-# The next prompt directed at ChatGPT occurred in three parts and included:
+The next prompt directed at ChatGPT occurred in three parts and included:
 1. Describe how to use GitHub pages to deploy an introductions website using a GitHub repository as a template.
 2. Move and renumber step 3 so that it is step 2.
 3. Update the instructions so that we make the code changes within GitHub instead of by cloning the repository.